 Expenditures funded through the Perkins grant must ultimately enhance instruction for students to gain knowledge and skills that meet industry standards and expectations in high-wage, high-skill, and high-demand occupations.

 The following list includes allowable and non-allowable uses of Perkins funds.
 Note that some non-allowable expenditures have exceptions.
+Always check with your NDE monitor for questionable purchases and pre-approval.
 All Perkins funds must adhere to all federal and state laws, policies, and regulations.
 Visit the NDE’s Finance and Organizational Services website for additional information at https://www.education.ne.gov/fos/.

 Administrative expenditures are limited to 5% of the total budget and can be utilized for meeting general requirements of administering the grant (records retention, financial management).
 The GMS system will provide the indirect cost rate for each recipient on the budget pages if selected as an option.
 The applicant must decide, for each program, whether to use indirect costs or not.
 If chosen, the system will figure the amount of indirect costs.